MicroEJ/docs/SDK6UserGuide/createProject.rst

 The project created by IntelliJ IDEA is a standard Java project (Gradle ``java`` plugin).
 The SDK is only compatible with the Gradle version ``8.0.2`` or higher, so ensure that the project uses the right version :

-- open the ``gradle/wrapper/gradle-wrapper.properties`` file.
+- Open the ``gradle/wrapper/gradle-wrapper.properties`` file.
-- update the Gradle version if it is needed:
+- Update the Gradle version if it is needed:

    .. code-block::